Frequently Asked Questions

 • Nutrition counseling is clinical, and focuses on eating disorder recovery, disordered eating, body image concerns, and medical nutrition therapy.
 Insurance may reimburse you for these services, depending on your plan.

-• Ready to start?
-You can schedule your initial session right away.
+• You can schedule your initial session here.

 • Not at all.
 While food and body image are common entry points, I also work with people looking to feel more grounded, aligned, and connected in their everyday lives.
 This includes: